 Reciprocity real estate laws mean that a state has agreed to let agents and brokers from other areas get a license without taking the required real estate pre-licensing courses.
 However, you would still have to apply for a license in the new state before working as an agent.

 But wait.
-That doesn’t mean you have to begin at step one all over again.
+While this might make it difficult to transfer a real estate license to Texas, it doesn’t mean you have to begin at step one all over again.

 For example, you wouldn’t have to take and pass the national portion of the licensing exam.
 An agent can also count their time working out-of-state to meet the four-year experience requirement for a Texas broker license.